Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Introduction

-It is clear that the construction of QC LDPC codes can then be seen as a special case of the proto-graph-based construction: first, the weight matrix corresponds to the proto-matrix, i.e., the incidence matrix of the proto-graph; secondly, the $r$-fold cover is obtained by restricting the edge permutations to be cyclic.
+It is clear that the construction of QC LDPC codes can then be seen as a special case of the proto-graph-based construction: first, the weight matrix corresponds to the proto-matrix, \ie, the incidence matrix of the proto-graph; secondly, the $r$-fold cover is obtained by restricting the edge permutations to be cyclic.

-A main reason for the attractiveness of QC LDPC codes is that they can be decoded using efficient decoding algorithms, namely belief-propagation-based decoding algorithms~\cite{Kschischang:Frey:Loeliger:01} or LP-based decoding algorithms~\cite{Feldman:03:1, Feldman:Wainwright:Karger:05:1, Vontobel:Koetter:07:1, Taghavi:Siegel:08:1}.
+A main reason for the attractiveness of QC LDPC codes is that they can be encoded efficiently using approaches like in~\cite{Li:Chen:Zeng:Lin:Fong:06:1} and decoded efficiently using belief-propagation-based decoding algorithms~\cite{Kschischang:Frey:Loeliger:01} or LP-based decoding algorithms~\cite{Feldman:03:1, Feldman:Wainwright:Karger:05:1, Vontobel:Koetter:07:1, Taghavi:Siegel:08:1}.
 Although the behavior of these decoders is mostly dominated by pseudo-codewords~\cite{Wiberg:96, Forney:Koetter:Kschischang:Reznik:01:1, Frey:Koetter:Vardy:01:1, Koetter:Vontobel:03:1, Vontobel:Koetter:05:1:subm, Koetter:Li:Vontobel:Walker:07:1, Smarandache:Vontobel:07:1, Kelley:Sridhara:07:1} and the (channel-dependent) pseudo-weight of pseudo-codewords, the minimum Hamming distance still plays an important role because it characterizes undetectable errors and it provides an upper bound on the minimum pseudo-weight of a Tanner graph representing a code.

+Although the main focus of this paper is on QC codes, we can state analogous results for convolutional codes.
+Besides the interest that these statements generate on their own, from a theorem proving point of view these results are helpful because some of our results for QC codes are most easily proven by first proving the corresponding results for convolutional codes.
+From a technical point of view, this stems from the fact that convolutional codes are defined by parity-check matrices over a field (more precisely, the field $\Ftwoylauser$ specified in Section~\ref{sec:notation:1:basic}), whereas QC codes are defined by parity-check matrices over rings (more precisely, the ring $\shortFtwoxmodr$ specified in Section~\ref{sec:notation:1:basic}), and that consequently there are more linear algebra tools available to handle convolutional codes than to handle QC codes.